-Academic lectures originate primarily from the Rochester campus and are made available to students in Arizona using interactive video-enabled classrooms.
+Academic lectures originate from both the Rochester and Scottsdale campuses and are made available to all students using interactive video-enabled classrooms.
 This system goes beyond traditional distance education and allows live face-to-face collaboration between students and faculty.

 The Echocardiography Program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to create a competent entry-level cardiac sonographer in an environment based on teamwork and mutual respect.